NetLogo Models Library:

 Tabonuco trees grow slower than yagrumo trees, these rates are represented by the TABONUCO-GROWTH-RATE and YAGRUMO-GROWTH-RATE variables.
 However, tabonuco trees outlive yagrumo trees.
 This relationship is represented by the TABONUCO-OUTGROWS-YAGRUMO flow from the YAGRUMO stock to the TABONUCO stock.

 The YAGRUMO-GROWS and TABONUCO-GROWS flows are also connected to the DISTURBANCE variable.
 DISTURBANCE represents the destruction of trees by hurricanes.
-The HURRICANE-STRENGTH and HURRICANE-FREQUENCY variables determine the timing and amount of disturbance, which can be controlled by sliders.
+The HURRICANE-STRENGTH and HURRICANE-INTERVAL variables determine amount of disturbance and the number of ticks between disturbances, which can be controlled by sliders.

 The model also tracks the amount of carbon and nitrogen produced by the trees.
 The trees produce resources via photosynthesis.
 The rest of the living things in the forest use these resources.
 The CARBON and NITROGEN variables calculate how much of those chemicals are produced by the trees.